emmastrand/EmmaStrand_Notebook/_posts/2021-10-21-KBay-Bleaching-Pairs-WGBS-Analysis-Pipeline.md

 -name WGBS_methylseq_BleachingPairs3
 ```

-Run first and then moved all output to BleachingPairs_methylseq directory folder.
+Ran first and then moved all output to BleachingPairs_methylseq directory folder.

-### BleachingPairs_methylseq2
+### BleachingPairs_methylseq (1) multiqc report output

+ Comparing statistics for the methylseq summary output in this post: https://github.com/hputnam/HI_Bleaching_Timeseries/blob/main/Dec-July-2019-analysis/scripts/methylseq_statistics.md.
+It does not appear that extraction or pico methyl seq date affected these statistics.
+I'm good to move on to the following scripts for DMG analysis.